Spectacular Jasper Hikes for First Time Visitors in 2026

 Jasper Hikes That Surprise First Time Visitors

-Pyramid Bench Trails
+Pyramid Lake Trails

 These trails consistently exceed expectations.
 Many visitors assume they are minor because they sit near town.
 In reality, they offer wide views, varied terrain, and quieter paths compared to headline hikes.